-To learn to recognize and explore the connections between theological themes as a way to deeper understanding and contemplation of Christian truth.
+To learn to recognize and explore the connections between theological themes as a means to deeper understanding and contemplation of Christian truth.
 To learn to communicate theological themes effectively by applying the wisdom of the tradition and the fruits of one's own experience to pastoral and catechetical questions as they arise within contemporary culture.
 Attitudes:

 To gain an appreciation of the significance of theological reflection for personal growth and pastoral and catechetical work.

 To grow in recognition of the benefit of shared dialogue and shared exploration of theological issues.

 C. ASSESSMENT

 Two reflection papers, 4-5 pages each; due Oct.
-16 (not a class day) and Nov.
-11 (20% each); if assignments are due on a day other than a class day, they are to be submitted to the receptionist
+13 and Nov.
+10 (20% each); if assignments are due on a day other than a class day, they are to be submitted to the receptionist

 Seminar presentation (50%)

 Class participation (10%)

 D. READINGS OR TEXTBOOKS

 Required: